LoopFiftyFour/JS-Connector/README.md

 3. run `npm run dev` to start the webserver, open up http://localhost:3001/#search and try out the basic features

+Before merging a branch, create a commit that updates the package's version number in `package.json`.
+Also, update the version in `package-lock.json`, either manually or through NPM (e.g. `npm i`).
+The build pipeline is set up to automatically copy the version number from `package.json` into the bundled JS output.

 ### Build

 run `npm run bundle` to build the source code into /lib folder